10 Ways Our Team Is Getting Healthier

-I work out 5 days a week between 5 and 5:30 AM by using my Peloton (there are cheaper versions here), Les Mills Body Pump, and Body Combat.
+I work out 5 days a week between 5 and 5:30AM by using my Peloton (there are cheaper versions here), Les Mills Body Pump, and Body Combat.
 I love love love those classes, and highly recommend them if you have them nearby!

 I lost 55 lbs last year after doing the Keto diet for 6 months, and I spent the Fall just maintaining that weight.
 Over the holidays I allowed myself to take a couple months off plan, and put a little weight back on.
-So last month I re-started Keto. (woohoo!)
+So last month I re-started Keto (woohoo!).
 I'm hoping to drop my little 8 lb “Holiday Tummy” and get back to where I was feeling so proud of myself again. 🙂

 Besides diet – I am tracking my water intake this year and trying to be SUPER good about drinking a ton.
 I've read that it's best to drink anywhere from .5 – 1 oz of water per pound you weigh.
 So if I weigh 150 lbs, I should be shooting for up to 150 oz of water.
 That's a little more than a gallon.
 I try to boss myself around and not drink a cup of coffee until I drink a cup of water.
 (And I drink coffee alllll day long – so that helps me stay on top of it!).
-Then when I go to get the kids from school, I bring a giant cup of water and try to have it all gone by the time I get home.
+Then when I go to get the kids from school, I bring a giant bottle of water and try to drink it all by the time I get home.

 I feel weird writing my routine out – but here it goes!

 I try to run/walk about 20-25 miles a week, but if it's raining I do a work out video from home (here's one I really like!).
-I do daily stretches to stay flexible.
+I also do daily stretches to stay flexible.

-I also make a lot of my own items so I can control what goes into them i.e. cream soup, taco seasoning, meat rub, etc so I do not have to buy items that have additives in them.
+I also make a lot of my own items so I can control what goes into them (i.e. cream soup, taco seasoning, meat rub, etc), so I do not have to buy items that have additives in them.
 Oh!
 And I take a daily probiotic as well!

 I HATE to sweat!

-That’s been one of my many excuses over my ummm 54 years on this earth not to exercise.
+That’s been one of my many excuses over my ummm 55 years on this earth not to exercise.
 But that changed last year when I realized that I had to get moving to improve my health (mainly some feet issues I was having).
 So, because I hate to sweat I decided to try out swimming and I fell in love with it!
 For the first time ever I have consistently exercised 3 or 4 days a week for a whole year.

-I decided that for 2021, I wouldn’t make a resolution per say but would continue to swim when possible, make healthy eating choices, and maybe add in some strength training.
+I decided that for 2022, I wouldn’t make a resolution per say but would continue to swim when possible, make healthy eating choices, and maybe add in some strength training.
 However, after Christmas break it’s been a little challenging to get back to it.
 My motivation just wasn’t there.

 Then I read an article that talked about how motivation will fail you every single time and that really it’s all about discipline.
 That resonated with me!
 Discipline is when you just do the hard stuff even when you don’t feel like it.
-I had plenty of days in 2020 when I didn’t feel like it and did it anyway.
+I had plenty of days in 2021 when I didn’t feel like it and did it anyway.
 And, you know what?
 I never regretted getting that work out in or making good choices.
 But…..I did regret those days when I made a conscious choice to not do the hard things.

 This past year I have improved my health and lost 25 pounds along the way.
-So, for 2021 I think I’m going to make DISCIPLINE my word and on those days I don’t want to get out of bed to exercise at 6 AM, or eat cauli rice or kale ~ I’ll do it anyway.
+So, for 2022 I think I’m going to make DISCIPLINE my word and on those days I don’t want to get out of bed to exercise at 6AM, or eat cauli rice or kale ~ I’ll do it anyway.